gambitph/Stackable/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.6.0 =
+* New: Various performance improvements
+* New: Smaller plugin filesize
+* New: New exposed window.stk API
+* New: Support for block theme contentSize and wideSize
+* Fixed: Wide and fullwidth blocks sometimes showed centered in the editor
+* Fixed: Some block options not showing up in the editor
+* Fixed: Column block's Content Vertical Align not displaying correctly in the editor
+* Fixed: Icon block margin and size options not displaying correctly in the editor
+* Fixed: Card block horizontal layout image resizing issues in tablet and mobile
+* Fixed: Hero block can get an error when switching layouts
+* Fixed: Accordion content in the editor overlapped sometimes
+* Fixed: Some styles did not show in the editor when changing hover states

 = 3.4.5 =
 * Fixed: Accordion containers incorrectly collapsed when placed inside columns